jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see the "Media Types Registry" section).

-It is RECOMMENDED that the "type" JSON value in a "geofeed" link object be set to "application/geofeed+csv" media type.
+It is RECOMMENDED that the "type" JSON value in a Geofeed link object be set to "application/geofeed+csv" media type.

 ## Example